How to Play Poker

-Raise – Invest more than the initial bet e.g. Player A raises to £20 and you decide to re raise to £50.
+This is where you invest more than the bet in front of you.
+For example, Player A raises to $20 and you decide to re-raise to $50.

 The blinds are forced bets, to the left of the dealer button before a hand is played.
 They are known as the small blind and big blind with the big blind typically double the small blind.
 These forced bets create a pot and entice action.
 This is especially true for tournaments where blinds will increase at timed intervals.
 This is not the case for cash games where the blinds will remain the same.

-After the 1st round of betting is completed pre flop, and there are at least 2 matched bets, 3 community cards are dealt face up which active players use in combination with their hole cards to make the best hand.
+After the 1st round of betting is completed, and there are at least 2 matched bets, 3 community cards are dealt face up.
+The active players use these cards in combination with their hole cards to make the best hand.
 Players can bet, check or fold.

-- Royal Flush – Ten to Ace in sequential order and of same suit
+Ten to ace in sequential order and of the same suit.

-- Straight Flush – Any other sequential order and of same suit
+Any other sequential order and of same suit.

-- Flush – Any five cards of the same suit but not in sequence
+Any five cards of the same suit but not in sequence.

-- Straight – Any fives cards in sequence but not same suit
+Any fives cards in sequence but not same suit.

 Basic Poker Tips